DavidHe1127/Mr.He_HandBook/Cloud,Tooling/ec2_ebs.md

         Launch a new Instance (same installed softwares and configs, different specs)
 ```

-#### Mount backup EBS Volume

-It's a 2-step process to use a non-root volume.
-It needs to be attached to your instance first during instance launch and then mount it from within that instance.

-See [Mount your attached ebs volume](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html) for more details.

 #### List block devices information

 Use `lsblk`.
 Note, it removes `/dev/` in front of all device names.